Use projects

 Manage a project

-Project owners have edit capabilities.
-If a project is shared with a shared update group, any member of that group can edit it.
-Projects appear as items in the owner’s user profile and in the catalog, if shared to a group that powers the library (content group for example).
+Projects appear as items in the owner’s user workspace and in catalogs, if shared to a group that is part of the catalog.
 Learn about adding and managing content.

-1. On the project view, select the Edit button edit to go to the project workspace.
+3. Select the Manage settings button next to the project to go to the project workspace.

 The project view header displays a map with the project location, if set.
 If not, an item thumbnail image shows.
 If this is not available, only the project name appears.
 Project view only shows fields that have been filled out in the project workspace.